India's Mahindra to buy stake in Mitsubishi Heavy's farm machinery unit

-MUMBAI (Reuters) - Indian vehicle maker Mahindra and Mahindra Ltd (MAHM.NS) said on Thursday it would buy a 33 percent voting stake in the agricultural machinery-making unit of Mitsubishi Heavy Industries Ltd (7011.T) for $25 million.
+MUMBAI, May 21 (Reuters) - Indian vehicle maker Mahindra and Mahindra Ltd said on Thursday it would buy a 33 percent voting stake in the agricultural machinery-making unit of Mitsubishi Heavy Industries Ltd for $25 million.

 The investment is being made through the issue of common shares and class A non-voting shares of Japan’s Mitsubishi Agricultural Machinery Co Ltd, and the deal is expected to close by Oct.
 1, the companies said in a joint statement.